Madao-3/HowToCreateValidation/README.md

 # HowToCreateValidation
-four branch tell you how to create a validation
+Three branch tell you how to create a validation.
+1. `first_step` presence only validate
+2. `second_step` validate with Validator class
+3. `second_step` more validate class